Need help working from home with your Bentley software? We're here to help - click here

 Once the SCADA Elements are added, you will need to associate them with an model element.
 To do this, double-click the SCADA element to view the properties.
 Find the attribute Model Element and select “Select Model Element.”
 This will open a Select toolbar to allow you to choose and element in the drawing pane.
 When you select the element, it will be connected with a dashed line, as shown in the screenshot above.

 You will also need to assign the Field attribute.
 This denotes what element property field the SCADA Element represents.
 For a pump, this could be Flow or Relative Speed Factor.
-For a tank, this could be Level.
+For a tank, this could be Level or Tank Status.
 For a pipe, this would be Status or Flow.
 You can set the Field attribute for the SCADA Element either in the properties grid or by opening the SCADA FlexTable and setting the Field attribute there.
 The SCADA Element FlexTable can be accessed in SCADAConnect Simulator from the Home tab and choosing SCADA Elements.
 It can also be reach from the main user interface through View > FlexTables.
 Below is the property grid for a SCADA element associated with a pump, and representing the pump’s relative speed factor.

 The next step would be to link the SCADA data to the SCADA Elements in the model.
 You can do this in SCADAConnect Simulator by going to the Configure tab and select the SCADA Signals button.
 From the main user interface, you can open this by going to Components > SCADA Signals.
 Either option will open the dialog shown below.